WallarooLabs/wally/README.md

 ## What is Wallaroo?

-Wallaroo is a fast, stream-processing framework.
+Wallaroo is a fast stream-processing framework.
 Wallaroo makes it easy to react to data in real-time.
 By eliminating infrastructure complexity, going from prototype to production has never been simpler.

 When we set out to build Wallaroo, we had several high-level goals in mind: